How Much Deposit Do You Need for a Mortgage UK?

 Why does 10% make such a difference?

-The gap between 95% LTV and 90% LTV products is one of the biggest jumps in rate pricing across the mortgage market.
-Moving from a 5% deposit to a 10% deposit can reduce your interest rate by 0.3–0.6 percentage points, which on a £200,000 mortgage could save you over £1,500 per year in repayments.
+The step between 95% and 90% LTV is one of the largest jumps in rate pricing anywhere in the mortgage market.
+Going from a 5% deposit to a 10% deposit can cut your interest rate by 0.3 to 0.6 percentage points.
+On a £200,000 mortgage, that could be worth more than £1,500 a year in repayments.

 How your deposit affects your mortgage rate

-The relationship between your deposit and your mortgage rate comes down to risk.
-The more you borrow relative to the property value, the riskier the loan is for the lender.
-If house prices fall, a borrower with a 95% LTV mortgage could quickly end up in negative equity, while someone at 75% LTV has a much larger buffer.
+The link between your deposit and your mortgage rate comes down to risk.
+The more you borrow against the value of the property, the more the lender stands to lose if things go wrong.
+If house prices fall, a borrower at 95% LTV can slip into negative equity, where the mortgage is larger than the home is worth, while someone at 75% LTV has a far bigger cushion.

-This is why lenders structure their pricing in LTV bands.
-A 5-year fixed rate at 90% LTV might sit around 4.5–5.0%, whereas the same product at 75% LTV could be 3.8–4.2%.
-Over a 25-year mortgage that difference amounts to tens of thousands of pounds in total interest.
+That is why lenders set their pricing in LTV bands.
+A 5-year fixed rate at 90% LTV might sit around 4.5% to 5.0%, while the same deal at 75% LTV could be 3.8% to 4.2%.
+Spread across a 25-year mortgage, that gap adds up to tens of thousands of pounds in interest.

-It is worth noting that the biggest rate improvements come in the early LTV bands.
-Going from 95% to 90% saves more per percentage point than going from 75% to 70%.
-For this reason, even a small top-up to your deposit can have a disproportionately large impact on what you pay each month.
+The biggest rate gains come in the early LTV bands.
+Moving from 95% to 90% saves you more than moving from 75% to 70%.
+So even a modest top-up to your deposit can make an outsized difference to what you pay each month.

-The relationship between your deposit and your mortgage rate comes down to risk.
-The more you borrow relative to the property value, the riskier the loan is for the lender.
-If house prices fall, a borrower with a 95% LTV mortgage could quickly end up in negative equity, while someone at 75% LTV has a much larger buffer.
+The link between your deposit and your mortgage rate comes down to risk.
+The more you borrow against the value of the property, the more the lender stands to lose if things go wrong.
+If house prices fall, a borrower at 95% LTV can slip into negative equity, where the mortgage is larger than the home is worth, while someone at 75% LTV has a far bigger cushion.

-This is why lenders structure their pricing in LTV bands.
-A 5-year fixed rate at 90% LTV might sit around 4.5–5.0%, whereas the same product at 75% LTV could be 3.8–4.2%.
-Over a 25-year mortgage that difference amounts to tens of thousands of pounds in total interest.
-Use our repayment calculator to see how rates change your monthly cost.
+That is why lenders set their pricing in LTV bands.
+A 5-year fixed rate at 90% LTV might sit around 4.5% to 5.0%, while the same deal at 75% LTV could be 3.8% to 4.2%.
+Spread across a 25-year mortgage, that gap adds up to tens of thousands of pounds in interest.
+Our repayment calculator shows how the rate changes your monthly cost, and it is worth comparing deals once you know your band.

 90% LTV vs 75% LTV on a £250,000 property